Bibimbap: History

-The division of Korea in the 20th century caused a cultural divide in the creation of bibimbap with two types related to both North and South Korea.
+The division of Korea in the 20th century caused a cultural divide in the creation of bibimbap, with two types related to both North and South Korea.
 The most famous regions for traditional bibimbap happen to be Pyongyang for its vegetable bibimbap in the North and Jeonju for its Jeonju bibimbap.

-In the late 20th century, bibimbap started to become widespread in many countries in the West, due to its simplicity, cheap cost, and delicious taste.
-Many airlines connecting to South Korea via Incheon International Airport began to serve it, and it was accepted more globally as a popular Korean dish.
+The late 20th century brought about the globalisation of Korean culture, traditions, and food to many areas of the world, with many restaurant chains being opened up in various international airports that encourage the sale of bibimbap.
+Bibimbap started to become widespread in many countries in the West due to its simplicity, cheap cost, and delicious taste.
+Many airlines connecting to South Korea via Seoul and Busan began to serve it, and it was accepted more globally as a popular Korean dish.
 Bibimbap has also been described as a symbol of the Korean culture to non-Koreans due to Korea becoming more acceptable to foreigners and multicultural traditions.

 Preparation

-Bibimbap can be various kinds of bibimbap depending on the ingredients.
-Vegetables commonly used in bibimbap include julienned oi (cucumber), aehobak (courgette), mu (radish), mushrooms, doraji (bellflower root), and gim, as well as spinach, soybean sprouts, and gosari (bracken fern stems).
+Bibimbap uses various ingredients.
+Common vegetables include julienned oi (cucumber), aehobak (courgette/zucchini), mu (radish), mushrooms, doraji (bellflower root), gim, spinach, soybean sprouts, and gosari (bracken fern stems).
 Dubu (tofu), either plain or sautéed, or a leaf of lettuce may be added, or chicken or seafood may be substituted for beef.
 For visual appeal, the vegetables are often placed so adjacent colors complement each other.
 In the South Korean version, sesame oil, red pepper paste (gochujang), and sesame seeds are added.

 Variations

 Jeonju

-Jeonju is a South Korean province known for its long standing food preparation style, which has been praised and passed down throughout thousands of years.
-Jeonju is the most famous place for Bibimbap.
 Jeonju bibimbap along with kongnamul-gukbap (bean sprout and rice soup) are signature dishes of Jeonju.
-Jeonju bibimbap is one of the most popular dishes in Korea and around the world.
-It is usually topped with quality Jeonju soy bean sprouts, hwangpo-muk, gochujang, jeopjang, and seasoned raw beef and served with kongnamul-gukbap.
+Jeonju bibimbap is usually topped with soy bean sprouts, hwangpo-muk, gochujang, jeopjang, and seasoned raw beef and served with kongnamul-gukbap.
 The rice of Jeonju bibimbap is specially prepared by being cooked in beef shank broth for flavor and finished with sesame oil for flavor and nutrients.
-Jeonju Bibimbap Festival is also held every year.
+Jeonju also holds a Jeonju Bibimbap Festival every year.

-Hot stone pot (dolsot, )
+Hot stone pot (dolsot bibimbap, )

 Hot stone pot bibimbap (dolsot-bibimbap, 돌솥 비빔밥) is a variation of bibimbap served in a very hot dolsot (stone pot) in which a raw egg is cooked against the sides of the bowl.
 The bowl is so hot that anything that touches it sizzles for minutes.
 Before the rice is placed in the bowl, the bottom of the bowl is coated with sesame oil, making the layer of the rice touching the bowl cook to a crisp, golden brown known as nurungji (누릉지).
-This variation of bibimbap is typically served to order, with the egg and other ingredients mixed in the pot just prior to consumption.
+This variation of bibimbap is typically served to order, with the egg and other ingredients mixed in the pot just before consumption.